 Frequently asked questions

 The process primarily involves feeding the AI information from your HubSpot Knowledge Base, website content, or uploaded documents.
-You also set basic parameters like the agent's role, personality, and rules for when conversations should be escalated to a human.
+You also set parameters like the agent's role, personality, and rules for when conversations should be escalated to a human.